 Vitamin B2 or riboflavin is a water-soluble vitamin that we need to replenish regularly since we can’t store it in our body.
 It is a key nutrient for our reproduction and to support early development.
 Therefore, it’s important to make sure we’re getting enough if we’re planning to get pregnant, during the pregnancy, and during lactation.
 Our babies need riboflavin for the development of their gastrointestinal tract after birth.

 Other important functions of vitamin B2 include the breakdown of proteins, carbohydrates and fats into energy.
-It also helps with red blood cell production and the transportation of oxygen to our cells, and may help prevent anemia.
-It is an antioxidant that helps our immune system.
-It may also help prevent thyroid function, cataracts, and migraines.
-And it even helps us have healthy hair and skin.
+Riboflavin also helps with red blood cell production and the transportation of oxygen to our cells, and may help prevent anemia.
+As an antioxidant, it helps our immune system.
+Plus, this vitamin might also help prevent thyroid disease, cataracts, and migraines.
+It even helps us have healthy hair and skin!

-Deficiency is extremely rare, but women who have been on birth control pill are at a higher risk.
-Also pregnant women and women lactating, seniors, alcoholics, and vegans who do not follow a proper, balanced diet.
-Some deficiency symptoms include cataracts, anemia, and during pregnancy it may increase the risk of preeclampsia and birth defects.
+Deficiency is extremely rare, but women who have been on the birth control pill are at a higher risk.
+Also, pregnant and lactating women, seniors, alcoholics, and vegans who do not follow a proper, balanced diet.
+Some deficiency symptoms include cataracts, anemia and, during pregnancy, it may increase the risk of preeclampsia and birth defects.

 Try our personalized calculator below to see how much vitamin B2 or riboflavin you and your loved ones need.
 Also, discover some of the top whole-food, plant-based sources, learn some interesting facts about riboflavin, and check out our nutrient source comparison.